-As previously mentioned, ontologies can serve as a valuable instrument in formalizing a specific domain of interest, providing a means to represent entities, properties, and interrelations, encouraging reuse and extension of knowledge represented among disparate information communities.
-They are well-suited for the module responsible for describing a phenomenon; however, current ontological frameworks offer only a general nomenclature for representing a domain, such as classes, instances, properties, and interrelations.
-To depict a domain in the context of ABM, a structure tailored to accommodate ABM components is required: An upper ontology encompassing the definition of agents, environments, parameters, perceptions, decisions, actions, and their interplay.
+As previously mentioned, ontologies can serve as valuable instruments in formalizing a specific domain of interest, providing a means to represent entities, properties, and interrelations, encouraging reuse and extension of knowledge represented among disparate information communities.
+They are well suited for the module responsible for describing a phenomenon; however, current ontological frameworks offer only a general nomenclature for representing a domain, such as classes, instances, properties, and interrelations.
+To depict a domain in the context of ABM, a structure tailored to accommodate ABM components is required; this would involve an upper ontology encompassing the definition of agents, environments, parameters, perceptions, decisions, actions, as well as their interplay.